What to do in NYC: A beginner’s guide

 So, visit the amazing landmarks.
 See Rockefeller Center, Grand Central Terminal (a great place for lunch), the 9/11 Memorial & Museum, and the Statue of Liberty (I recommend the Circle Line Harbor Lights Cruise).

 Enjoy a slice (we recommend Joe’s Pizza which was recommended to us by a local.
 SO GOOD!).
 Treat yourself to a slice of cheesecake (Junior’s Cheesecake is a great choice — also tradition for many locals).
 Get some amazing food while walking along the High Line.
 Grab a hot dog from a street vendor.

 But remember that just like the community where you live, each neighborhood in Manhattan has its own vibe.
-Make time to walk through a few different neighborhoods to get a feel for the city and experience what it’s like for the people who call it home.
+Take time to walk through a few different neighborhoods to get a feel for the city and experience what it’s like for the people who call New York City home.

 When Rob and I went in February, our favorite moment was walking through Hell’s Kitchen in the early evening as families were settling in for the evening.
 They sat on front steps (it was an unseasonable 70 degrees!) talking about the day.
 They had their windows open, and we could hear the evening news or game shows or sports playing on televisions.
 Kids were drawing on the sidewalk with chalk — just the normal everyday things of life.